Sayonara (1957 film)

-Sayonara is a 1957 American romantic drama film directed by Joshua Logan, and starring Marlon Brando, Patricia Owens, James Garner, Martha Scott, Miyoshi Umeki, Red Buttons, Miiko Taka and Ricardo Montalbán.
+Sayonara is a 1957 American romantic drama film directed by Joshua Logan, adapted by Paul Osborn from James A. Michener's 1954 novel.
+It stars Marlon Brando, Patricia Owens, James Garner, Martha Scott, Miyoshi Umeki, Red Buttons, Miiko Taka and Ricardo Montalbán.
 It tells the story of an American Air Force pilot during the Korean War who falls in love with a famous Japanese dancer.
-The screenplay was adapted by Paul Osborn from James A. Michener's 1954 novel of the same title.
+"Sayonara" is the Japanese word for goodbye.

 Unlike many 1950s romantic dramas, Sayonara deals squarely with racism and prejudice.
-The picture was released by Warner Bros. on December 25, 1957, to critical acclaim and commercial success.
-At the 30th Academy Awards the film was nominated in nine categories and won four, including Best Supporting Actor for Buttons and Best Supporting Actress for Umeki.
+The film was released by Warner Bros.
+Pictures on December 25, 1957, to critical acclaim and commercial success.
+At the 30th Academy Awards the film was nominated in ten categories and won four, including Best Supporting Actor for Buttons and Best Supporting Actress for Umeki.
 The latter award made Umeki the first East Asia-born woman to win an Oscar.

 Plot

 United States Air Force fighter pilot Major Lloyd "Ace" Gruver, the son of an Army general, is stationed at Itami Air Force Base near Kobe, Japan.
 He has been reassigned from combat duties in Korea by General Webster, the father of his fiancée, Eileen.
 While Ace and Eileen have been together for years, their relationship has become strained.

 Airman Joe Kelly, Ace's enlisted crew chief, is about to wed a Japanese woman, Katsumi, in spite of the disapproval of the military establishment, which will not recognize the interracial marriage because it is generally illegal under American law.
 The Air Force, including Ace, is against the marriage.
 Ace and Joe have an argument during which Ace uses a racial slur to describe Katsumi.
 Ace eventually apologizes, then agrees to be Joe's best man at the wedding.

 Ace falls in love with a Japanese entertainer, Hana-ogi, who is the lead performer for the all-female "Matsubayashi", a Takarazuka-like theater company, whom he meets through Katsumi.
 Eileen realizes that Ace's attentions are no longer focused on her and begins a friendship with a famous Kabuki performer, Nakamura.
 After overhearing that Joe's house has been under surveillance by the Army, she believes that Ace is in danger and goes there to warn him.

 Joe suffers further prejudice at the hands of openly hostile Colonel Crawford, pulling extra duty and all the less attractive assignments.
 When Joe and others who are married to Japanese are targeted for transfer back to the United States, Joe realizes that he will not be able to take Katsumi, who is now pregnant.
 Ace goes to General Webster and pleads Joe's case, asking that he be allowed to remain in Japan.
 When the General refuses on the grounds that he cannot allow an exception, Ace says that he will be in the same situation, since he intends to marry Hana-ogi.
 Eileen and her mother are present for the exchange, and Ace apologizes for hurting her.
 Eileen realizes Ace never loved her the way he loves Hana-ogi and leaves to see Nakamura.